Zelda Fitzgerald: Early life and family background

-During her idle youth in Montgomery, Zelda's affluent Southern family employed half-a-dozen domestic servants, many of whom were African-American.
+During her idle youth in Montgomery, Zelda's affluent Southern family employed half a dozen domestic servants, many of whom were African-American.
 Consequently, Zelda was unaccustomed to domestic labor or responsibilities of any kind.
 As the privileged child of wealthy parents, she danced, took ballet lessons, and enjoyed the outdoors.
 In her youth, the family spent summers in Saluda, North Carolina, a village that would appear in her artwork decades later.
 In 1914, Zelda began attending Sidney Lanier High School.
 She was bright, but uninterested in her lessons.
 During high school, she continued her interest in ballet.
 She also drank gin, smoked cigarettes, and spent much of her time flirting with boys.
 A newspaper article about one of her dance performances quoted her as saying that she cared only about "boys and swimming".

-She developed an appetite for attention, actively seeking to flout convention—whether by dancing or by wearing a tight, flesh-colored bathing suit to fuel rumors that she swam nude.
+She developed an appetite for attention, actively seeking to flout convention, whether by dancing or by wearing a tight, flesh-colored bathing suit to fuel rumors that she swam nude.
 Her father's reputation was something of a safety net, preventing her social ruin.
-As Southern women of the time were expected to be delicate and docile, Zelda's antics shocked the local community, and she became—along with her childhood friend and future Hollywood starlet Tallulah Bankhead—a mainstay of Montgomery gossip.
-Her ethos was encapsulated beneath her high-school graduation photo: "Why should all life be work, when we all can borrow?
+Southern women of the time were expected to be delicate and docile, and Zelda's antics shocked the local community.
+Along with her childhood friend and future Hollywood star Tallulah Bankhead, she became a mainstay of Montgomery gossip.
+Her ethos was encapsulated beneath her graduation photo at Sidney Lanier High School in Montgomery: "Why should all life be work, when we all can borrow?
 Let's think only of today, and not worry about tomorrow."
-Upon her matriculation from high school, she was voted the "prettiest" and "most attractive" in her graduating class.
+In her final year of high school, she was voted "prettiest" and "most attractive" in her graduating class.